Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 - fees for courses that are not relevant to governance of arts organisations

-- fees for courses commencing before 30 June 2025
+- fees for courses commencing before 30 June 2026

-- fees for courses finishing after 30 June 2026
+- fees for courses finishing after 30 June 2027

 - fees for courses that have already commenced

-- fees for courses that have already been completed.
+- fees for courses that have already been completed

 Protocols

-All applications involving First Nations artists, communities or subject matter must adhere to Creative Australia’s Protocols for using First Nations Cultural and Intellectual Property in the Arts, and provide evidence of this in their application and support material.
+All applications involving First Nations artists, communities or subject matter must adhere to these Protocols, and provide evidence of this in their application and support material.
 More information on the First Nations Protocols is available here.
-We may contact you to request further information during the assessment process, or if successful, as a condition of your funding.

 Diversity